 After previously being taken up and then unfinished by French psychoanalyst and philosopher Jacques Lacan, Klein’s Psycho-Analysis of Children is finally published in a French translation by Françoise and Jean-Baptiste Boulanger.

-Klein reads a paper, ‘Our Adult World and Its Roots in Infancy’ to an audience of sociologists in London.
+Klein reads a paper, ‘Our Adult World and Its Roots in Infancy’ to an audience of sociologists at the University of Manchester.

 Klein gives her paper, ‘On the Sense of Loneliness’ at the Copenhagen Congress in July.
 Here she explores the deep yearning for an unattainable return to the baby’s first experience of an entirely devoted mother figure.
 The paper will later be published as part of Envy and Gratitude and Other Works 1946-1963.

 In the spring, Klein is diagnosed with anaemia.
 She feels increasingly exhausted and physically weak.